 Come to a junction at the southwest corner of the loop, after a mile of hiking.
 Turn left, continuing to hug Lahuipua‘a Fishpond and passing a blue sign for the “Historic Fishpond Preserve.”
 Follow the level and palm-lined trail along Lahuipua’a Fishpond, enjoying a nice perspective back toward the sea wall and the coast.

-Next, you will hike past the smaller Kaaiopio Fishpond, which is stocked with mullet and milkfish.
+Hike past the smaller Kaaiopio Fishpond, which is stocked with mullet and milkfish.
 When you come to another junction (0.3 miles past the previous one), make the obvious left turn to continue on a route through the fishponds.
 The first pond on the hike, Hope’ala, reappears to your right as you make your way along the last piece of the loop.

 Meet the junction where the circuit began and bear right.
 Cross the road to return to Kalahuipua‘a Trail and take the paved path back to the trailhead.
 This lollipop loop hike in Kalahuipua‘a Historic Park is 1.7 miles long with 30 feet of elevation change.
 Dogs and bikes are prohibited.
 No permit is required for this hike and parking at the trailhead is free, so get out and enjoy!